Rodney Benson: Work

-He is a frequent contributor to Le Monde Diplomatique, writing on U.S. and French media and politics.
+Benson is a frequent contributor to Le Monde diplomatique, writing on U.S. and French media and politics.

-He received a “Top Paper” award at the International Communication Association’s annual conference in 2005 for a comparative study of the French and U.S. press (co-authored with UC-San Diego political scientist Dan Hallin, and subsequently published in the European Journal of Communication).
+Benson received a “Top Paper” award at the International Communication Association’s annual conference in 2005 for a comparative study of the French and U.S. press (co-authored with UC-San Diego political scientist Dan Hallin, and subsequently published in the European Journal of Communication).
 Benson is the recipient of a major research grant from the Axel and Margaret Ax:son Johnson Foundation to support study of forms of media ownership in the U.S., France, and Sweden.